Climate Compensation

 Read more about the project.

 Carbon offsetting is a way to offset the CO2e emissions we emit when handling and delivering parcels (1).
-By purchasing carbon credits in foreign climate projects that avoid CO2e emissions, we compensate for our own CO2e emissions caused by our parcel transport and our other related business activities, i.e. emissions from our buildings and business travel.
+By purchasing carbon credits in foreign climate projects that avoid CO2e emissions, we compensate for the carbon emissions generated by transportation of parcels and freight shipments within GLS Denmark, as well as carbon emissions generated by buildings and business travel.

-The use of carbon offsetting does not stand alone, but is a complement to our work on reducing CO2e.
-As it is not yet technologically possible for us not to emit CO2e when sorting and transporting parcels, we have chosen to offset our emissions.
+The use of climate compensation does not stand alone, but is a complement to our work on reducing CO2e.
+As it is not yet technologically possible for us not to emit CO2e when sorting and transporting parcels, we have chosen to compensate for our emissions.

-No, climate compensation is an extra service we offer when our customers buy or send a parcel with GLS Denmark.
+No, climate compensation is an extra service we offer when our customers send a parcel with GLS Denmark.

 Below you can see how the different shipments are covered by climate compensation.